wrsexton/python_tweet_analysis/README.md

   - 'liberal'
   - 'libs'
   - Words beginning with 'left' and ending with 'wing'

+The visualization for this inquiry is a bar graph comparing instances of these words found for each party.

 **Notes regarding the results of this first inquiry**: